 Your Supervisor will provide assistance and supervision to ensure that the problem is rectified.

-This is your first warning for unsatisfactory behavior / performance.
-In the event that this behavior is not corrected, or there is another infraction of Town of High Level Library Board (THLLB) policy, poor behavior, or a performance based issue, you will receive a written warning, the second of three steps in THLLB progressive discipline system.
+This is your first warning.
+In the event that this behavior is not corrected, , you will receive a written warning, the second of three steps in THLLB progressive discipline system.

-Please keep this as a record of your disciplinary / corrective action.
+Please keep this.for your records.

 Name of Supervisor: Title: Signature: